Page images

 EPUB

-ings of summer.
+dy's poetry which always associates it in our minds with the sweet breathings of summer.
 It is soft and musical as their gentlest echoes; and not unlike them, because its sweetness and tenderness are sometimes touched with mournfulness.
 Her images are drawn from all that is fairest and brightest in nature or humanity; and the characters that people her fairy scenes are of the pure and noblehearted race, alike beautiful in their death and in their love.
-The spirit that inspires every line, has its impulse from the thoughts of a gentle heart, elevated almost into grandeur by its admiration of a sublime moral purity and greatness; and, read which of the same her compositions we may, delight is manifested in the devolopment of this feeling.
+The spirit that inspires every line, has its impulse from the thoughts of a gentle heart, elevated almost into grandeur by its admiration of a sublime moral purity and greatness; and, read which of her compositions we may, the same delight is manifested in the devolopment of this feeling.

-t in our minds with the sweet breath-highest excellences of Mrs. Hemans' poetry are displayed in their strongest light.
+In the volume now before us, the highest excellences of Mrs. Hemans' poetry are displayed in their strongest light.
 The Records of her own sex, of those who have perished in the devotedness of their souls to their faith and love, furnished her, without fiction, with themes in every way suited to her pen.
 She has selected those the best adapted to show woman in her loveliest character; and never were the charms of the most exquisite verse strengthened by sentiments more beautiful, or fitter for a pure and an exalted soul.

 Our first extract shall be the little piece entitled